Published: December 6, 2024 | Reading Time: 5 minutes

 C is a versatile programming language known for its robust capacity to write everything from scratch.
 It has an extensive library of built-in functions, data types, and operators.
 Hence, it enables developers to create everything from basic to highly complex programs.
 Solving problems like calculating simple interest is a very good way to demonstrate the practical use of C. It also helps strengthen foundational coding skills essential for any programmer.
-In this article, we will learn all about simple interest program in c and how to write good code for it.
+In this article, we will learn all about simple interest program in C and how to write good code for it.

-The amount charged for a financial tool called a ‘loan’ besides its principal amount within a certain period is known as simple interest.
-It is a calculation in mathematics and in finance when money is involved, both borrowing and lending.
 In loans whenever a person gets a loan from a particular lender, the initial amount which he or she gets is called principal.
 They must pay off the principal over time and, in addition, a certain amount, which is referred to as simple interest.
 This interest is obtained from the principal, the time horizon of the loan and the contracted rate of interest.
-In other words, simple interest is also known as the price that is paid for borrowing other people’s money.
-Its formula is given by:
+In other words, simple interest is also known as the price that is paid for borrowing other people's money.

-Simple Interest (SI): (Principle x Time x Rate of interest) / 100
+Simple Interest (SI) = (Principal × Time × Rate of Interest) / 100

 The algorithm for a simple interest program has the following structure: